jeffersongoncalves/tallstackui-filament/README.md

 ## Introduction

 [TallStackUI](https://tallstackui.com/) is a powerful suite of Blade components for TALL Stack apps.
-[Filament](https://filamentphp.com/) is a popular admin panel builder for Laravel applications.

 This package allows you to use TallStackUI components within Filament forms, bringing together the best of both worlds.